meltano/academy/labs/end_to_end_cicd.md

           retention-days: 2  # Remove artifacts after 2 days
 ```

+3. As before, click the "Actions" tab again and confirm that the job executes successfully (green checkmark).

 <!-- Skipping this step due to support requirements of securing CI env vars for each student

 ## Step 4: Modify the workflow to use the Snowflake profile